hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

 ## RAM

 Besu requires 4GB of RAM.
-For Ethereum Mainnet, a minimum of 8GB of RAM is required.
+For public Ethereum networks including Mainnet and testnets such as Ropsten, a minimum of 8GB of RAM is required.

 ## Disk Space